caster0x00/Ibex/README.md

 # Copyright

-© 2025 Magama Bazarov, <magamabazarov@mailbox.org>
+© 2025 Mahama Bazarov, <mahamabazarov@mailbox.org>

 This project is licensed under the **MIT License**

 All rights reserved.
-Original design and development by Magama Bazarov.
+Original design and development by Mahama Bazarov.